Admissions Requirements and Procedures

 These requirements listed above will determine acceptance, conditional acceptance, or denial to MIAT College of Technology.
 These are defined as:

 - Acceptance: Applicant has met or exceeded all admissions requirements.

 - Conditional Acceptance: Applicant met or exceed all admissions requirements except for provision of an official proof of high school graduation.
 The applicant may move forward with the enrollment process, but MIAT may not consider a student fully enrolled and may not allow a student to start classes without providing proof of graduation.

 - Denial: Applicants who fail to provide required documentation and/or achieve admissions requirements as detailed above.

 Applicants who have their admission denied will be provided formal notification as to the reason(s) why and afforded an opportunity to appeal the denial decision.
 All appeals should be addressed to the MIAT College of Technology School Review Board, 2955 South Haggerty Road, Canton MI, 48188 and will be reviewed by the Admissions Review Board to determine whether the applicant has taken the necessary steps to meet the admissions requirement and/or be granted a waiver.

 Admission to MIAT College of Technology is on a space-available basis.
 To be eligible for enrollment, the applicants must execute an Enrollment Agreement and have been accepted.

-The maximum class size is thirty students per instructor with the following exceptions: FAA Part 147 (Aviation Maintenance Technical Schools) states that up to twenty-five students per one instructor in a lab setting unless a lab assistant is present.
+The maximum class size is thirty college students per school instructor with the following exceptions: FAA Part 147 (Aviation Maintenance Technical Schools) states that up to twenty-five college students per one school instructor in a lab setting unless a lab assistant is present.
 FAA Part 65 (Subpart C – Aircraft Dispatchers) states that a maximum class size is twenty-five students.
-In general, the minimum class size for the General Education courses is ten students and the maximum class size for the General Education courses is twenty-five students.
+In general, the minimum class size for the General Education courses is ten students and the maximum class size for the General Education courses is thirty students.